 (b) any terms applicable to the suspension under regulation 20.

+(5A) The reasons for the suspension referred to in subregulation (4)(a) must identify specific issues to be addressed by the applicant.

 (5) If a WA registered provider’s registration is suspended, the provider does not cease to be a registered training provider.

-(6) The Council must not cancel a WA registered provider’s registration unless it has consulted the registering body of any other jurisdiction where the provider operates.
+(6) The Council must not cancel a WA registered provider’s registration unless it has consulted any registering body that has, or may have, registered the provider under a corresponding law or under the Commonwealth Act.

 (7) A contravention of subregulation (6) does not affect the validity of any cancellation of the provider’s registration.